Password Maintenance

 Yes, if you use Locklizard to protect it.
 Locklizard enables you to restrict PDF editing without passwords and stop users from copying and pasting content, screen grabbing, printing, sharing and more.

 Yes, but it is no more secure.
-You can encrypt a PDF without Acrobat using more secure methods such as certificates or DRM.
+You can encrypt a PDF without Acrobat using more secure methods such as certificates or PDF DRM.

 Yes, it is easy to remove the permissions by using free software online.
 If you want to prevent users from printing PDFs then you need to use a PDF DRM system that does not use passwords.